Hedgehog, sugar glider, sto, short-tailed opossum, duprasi, squirrel, mouse, mice, rats, rabbit,

-Approximately two years ago we started our own trials and because we liked the results …approximately a year ago
+A few years ago we started our own trials and because we liked the results of feeding a

 Feeding Insects Yes or No?

-- In case your wondering, shrimp and other crustaceans are far more closely related to insects than birds or mammals.
+- Shrimp and other crustaceans are closely related to insects and provide a similar palitibility

 WATER IS A MUST!

 If you do not already know that all animals require fresh clean, drinking water and

 that it needs to be available to them at all times, then perhaps you are just not ready for a pet.

 We use filtered water for all of our animals.
 Sudden water changes can sometimes result in loose

 stools.
 These stools will often have a slight metallic green hue to them.
 This is more likely to happen when chlorinated tap